FAQ

 2. Where do you do your rotations, and outpatient family medicine clinic?

-Hospital rotations are primarily at Truman Medical Centers, one of the nation’s top five academic medical centers.
-TMC Lakewood offers a total healing environment by design.
+Hospital rotations are primarily at Truman Medical Centers, rated by the University Healthcare Consortiumin in 2005 as one of the top 5 academic medical centers in the United States for delivering the highest quality care .
+TMC Lakewood offers a total healing environment.
 We are the only residents in the hospital.
-We do our pediatric rotation at nearby Children’s Mercy Hospital.
-When doing other community rotations in private offices we may go to other area hospitals with our community attendings.
-Family medicine residents receive training at the Bess Truman Family Medicine Center inside TMC-Lakewood.
-There we have over 12,000 out patient visits, 17% of which are pediatric patients.
-Residents are organized into teams supported by faculty and nursing, and function as group practices, led by a senior resident.
+We do our inpatient pediatric rotation at nearby Children’s Mercy Hospital.
+When doing other community rotations in private clinics we may go to other area hospitals with our community attendings.
+Family Medicine residents receive training at the Bess Truman Family Medicine Center inside TMC-Lakewood.
+There we have over 12,000 out patient visits annually.
+Residents are organized into 4 teams supported by attendings and nursing, funtioning as group practices, led by a faculty mentor.
+We are on track to complete our Patient Centered Medical Home certification in 2013.

 3. How frequently are you on call?